vestrel00/contacts-android/docs/entities/about-local-contacts.md

 Contacts, or more specifically RawContacts, that are not associated with an `android.accounts.Account` are local to each device and will not be synced across devices.

-This means that any RawContacts you create, update, or delete will NOT be synced on any device or remote service as it is not associated with any account.
+This means that local RawContacts inserted, updated, or deleted will NOT be synced on any device or remote service as it is not associated with any account.

 > ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).